nodeshift/nodejs-reference-architecture/metrics.md

 * For HTTP expose the `RED` metrics as:
   - request rate - requests which are handled ok (status code==2xx).
 Expose this as the total count.
-  - error rate - rquests which are not handled ok ( status code!=2xx).
+  - error rate - requests which are not handled ok ( status code!=2xx).
 Expose this metric as a percentage of the total rate.
-  - request latency - duration of requests which are handled ok, grouped into ranges/backets and exposed through a prometheus histogram.
+  - request latency - duration of requests which are handled ok, grouped into ranges/buckets and exposed through a prometheus histogram.

 * [prometheus-nodejs-tutorial](https://github.com/csantanapr/prometheus-nodejs-tutorial) provides